tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: Which of the following is a valid best practices for using the AWS Identity and Access Management (IAM) service?
 (Select TWO.)
 A: Create individual IAM users (don't share) and use groups to assign permissions to multiple IAM users.

 - Q: Which AWS service or feature can be used to restrict the individual API actions that users and roles in each member account can access: AWS IAM or AWS Organizations?
 A: AWS Organizations.
 The keyword here is `API`.

+- Q: Is there a charge to use IAM?
+A: No

 ## EC2